India optimistic about sealing EU trade deal

-ANTWERP, Belgium India is optimistic it can seal a free trade deal with the European Union and is urging its negotiating partner to settle the details of an agreement it says would benefit both their stumbling economies.
+ANTWERP, Belgium, June 25 India is optimistic it can seal a free trade deal with the European Union and is urging its negotiating partner to settle the details of an agreement it says would benefit both their stumbling economies.

 The two sides have disagreed over duties on car imports - India's tariff on European cars being nearly 10 times greater than Europe's on Indian vehicles - and access for India software companies to the EU market.